shaunsandbloom/fta_recommendation_models/README.md

 | `ali_code` | **Activity Line Item Code:** A unique identifier for each ALI in the FTA database | `30.09.01` |
 | `ali_name` | **Activity Line Item Name:** A description of the ALI attached to the grant award | `Up to 50% FEDERAL SHARE` |
 | `project_name` | **Project Name:** A description of the project grant funding would go toward | `2018 Formula Small Urban Funds (Capital, Operating and State Admin)` |

-> [!IMPORTANT]
-> This repository is purely for demonstration purposes and does not necessarily reflect the official policy or position of the Federal Transit Administration.